From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Conclusion

 One of the most appealing features of the YSYK model, as discussed in Sec.~\ref{sec:experiment}, is its potential for scalable implementation on quantum simulators based on ultracold atoms in an optical cavity, where the disordered interactions can be engineered using a laser with spatially varying intensity~\cite{cavity_proposal}.
-Such an experimental realization would have far-reaching implications across several areas of physics, from the controlled study of quantum chaos and many-body localization transitions~\cite{Basko_2006,Kravtsov_2015,Abanin:2018yrt} to the experimental exploration of quantum black hole dynamics through the holographic duality~\cite{Sachdev:2015efa,Cotler2016}.
+Our numerical results provide a reference against which to benchmark such a quantum simulator.
+An experimental realization of YSYK would have far-reaching implications across several areas of physics, from the controlled study of quantum chaos and localization-related crossover phenomena to the experimental exploration of quantum black hole dynamics through the holographic duality~\cite{Sachdev:2015efa,Cotler2016}.
 Moreover, the fact that cavity QED systems are intrinsically open quantum systems compels us to extend our theoretical understanding of chaos~\cite{Denisov:2018nif,Sa:2020fpf} and holography beyond isolated settings~\cite{Jana:2020vyx,Pelliconi:2023ojb}, incorporating the role of dissipation and decoherence~\cite{Kulkarni:2021gtt,Hosseinabadi:2023mid}.
 As these topics are currently attracting considerable attention, our proposal not only offers a path toward realizing strongly interacting, disorder-dominated models in the laboratory, but also opens new avenues for studying the interplay between quantum chaos, holography, and open-quantum system dynamics.